Advertisement

 4 / 8

-• The USPSTF recommends that women between the ages of 50 and 74 get a mammogram every other year.
-From age 40 to 49, it’s an individual choice about when to begin screening.
+• The USPSTF recommends that women between the ages of 40 and 74 get a mammogram every other year.

 • The American College of Obstetricians and Gynecologists (ACOG) advises that HCPs offer mammography to women starting at age 40.
-From then until age 49, an individual can choose when to begin screening, though all women should start by 50.
-ACOG recommends getting a mammogram annually or biennially once you start.
+But from then until age 49, they say it’s the individual’s choice whether or not to be screened.
+By age 50, however, ACOG recommends getting a mammogram every one or two years.

 • The American Cancer Society recommends women have annual mammograms from age 45 to 54; they can switch to every two years after that.
 From 40 to 44, it’s a personal decision.